skypher/weblocks/docs/source/quickstart.rst

                            (:input :type "submit"
                                    :value "Add"))))))))

-This code have following significant changes:
+This code has the following significant changes:

 * Now we store our tasks as structures to be able to change their state
   easily: